cabhiram/multik8s-pythonwebapp/README.md

 Steps to run Python Application using Minikube:

-- Install Kubectl
+- Install Kubectl.
-- Install  minikube (recommended to install Virtual env)
+- Install  minikube (recommended to install Virtual env).
-- Run *kubectl get pods* to check whether everything is working and looks finr
+- Run *kubectl get pods* to check whether everything is working and looks fine.
 - Then do a *kubectl apply -f k8s/* to setup Kubernetes cluster and run Python application in it.
 - *BOOM* its ready.